lola-tech/graphql-kimera/packages/graphql-mirage-docs/docs/abstract-fields.md

 ---
-id: interfaces
+id: abstract-fields
-title: Interfaces
+title: Abstract Fields
-sidebar_label: Interfaces
+sidebar_label: Abstract Fields
 ---

+# Interfaces

 Use \_\_typename to specify a concrete type for an abstract field